oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -04

+* add mDL example as Referenced Token and consolidate CWT and CBOR sections
 * add implementation consideration for Default Values, Double Allocation and Status List Size
 * add privacy consideration on using private relay protocols
 * add privacy consideration on observability of outsiders